tent/tent.io/content/docs/authentication.md

 The payload digest is of a header and the content type, each followed by a newline, then the payload itself, also followed by a newline.
-The content type is as provided in the `Content-Type` header with all parameters and leading/trailing whitespace stripped.
+The content type is as provided in the `Content-Type` header and stripped of all parameters and leading/trailing whitespace.

 **Example**